 HDMI 2.1 cables’ bandwidth will be upgraded from being able to handle just 18 Gbps to a whopping 48Gbps.
 Ancient HDMI cables may struggle with that kind of data rate, but any new HDMI cable is fine.

-What TVs, AV receivers and soundbars in 2020 are including eARC?
+What TVs, AV receivers and soundbars include eARC?

 eARC-capable audio equipment – crucial if you want to indulge in eARC switching in a home cinema set-up – is more common, with firmware updates already available from the likes of Sony, Only, Pioneer and Integra for recent AV receivers and soundbars.